Manatee Mortality Event Along The East Coast: 2020-ongoing

-The Florida Fish and Wildlife Conservation Commission (FWC) is investigating a high level of manatee mortalities and responding to manatee rescues along the central and south Atlantic coast of Florida.
-Responding to live manatees in need of rescue continues to be a top priority for the FWC and partners from the Manatee Rehabilitation Partnership.
-FWC manatee biologists have been working hard to respond to public reports of distressed manatees and rescue manatees that need assistance (preliminary rescue summaries).
-The FWC takes manatee conservation seriously by actively implementing science-based conservation measures that are making a difference for manatees and habitat.
+The FWC and the U.S. Fish and Wildlife Service (FWS) continue to investigate a high level of manatee mortalities and respond to manatee rescues along the Atlantic coast of Florida.
+Responding to live manatees in need of rescue is a top priority for wildlife agencies and partners from the Manatee Rehabilitation Partnership.
+FWC manatee biologists are working hard to respond to public reports of distressed manatees and rescue manatees that need assistance (preliminary rescue summaries).
+The FWC and FWS take manatee conservation seriously by actively implementing science-based conservation measures that are making a difference for manatees and habitat.

-As water temperatures warm manatees naturally disperse from their winter habitats, traveling to other areas of the state and beyond.
-This dispersal should lead manatees to better habitats.
-FWC will continue to closely monitor the situation and work with our partners.
+As water temperatures cool this season, manatees are naturally migrating to warmer waters around the state.
+The agencies will continue to closely monitor the situation and work with our partners.

 Ways you can help manatees: